Linaro/lava/doc/v2/installing_on_debian.rst

          release of Debian stable.
 Experimental will typically have no LAVA packages outside of a Debian release freeze.

-.. [#f2] `stretch` is due for release on 17th June 2017.
+.. [#f2] `stretch` was released on 17th June 2017.
 All updates to LAVA
-         packages for Stretch will be made using `stretch-backports`_ once this becomes available.
-Systems using Debian Stretch are recommended to enable stretch-backports.
+         packages for Stretch will be made using `stretch-backports`_.
+Systems using Debian Stretch are
+         recommended to enable stretch-backports.
 LAVA packages and dependencies which are installed using stretch-backports are **fully supported** by upstream and are the same codebase as the relevant production release available from the :ref:`lava_repositories`.

 .. [#f3] Jessie was released on April 25th, 2015.
 All updates to LAVA packages
          for Jessie will be made using `jessie-backports`_.
 Systems using